Daniel Zellhuber: Ultimate Fighting Championship

 Zellhuber debuted in the UFC on September 17, 2022, facing Trey Ogden at the UFC Fight Night 210 event.
 He lost the fight via unanimous decision.

 Zellhuber faced Lando Vannata on April 15, 2023, at UFC on ESPN 44.
 He won the fight via unanimous decision.

 Zellhuber faced Christos Giagos on September 16, 2023, at UFC Fight Night 227.
 He won the fight via submission with an anaconda choke in the second round.
 This fight earned him a Performance of the Night award.

 Zellhuber faced Francisco Prado on February 24, 2024, at UFC Fight Night 237.
 He won the fight via unanimous decision.
 The win also earned Zellhuber his first Fight of the Night bonus award.

 Zellhuber faced Esteban Ribovics on September 14, 2024 at UFC 306.
 He lost the fight by split decision.
 This fight earned him another Fight of the Night award.

 Zellhuber was scheduled to face Elves Brener on March 29, 2025 at UFC on ESPN 64.
 However, Brener withdrew from the fight and was replaced by Austin Hubbard.
 In turn, Zellhuber was pulled from the card due to injury and was removed from the card.

 Zellhuber faced Michael Johnson on July 19, 2025 at UFC 318.
 He lost the fight by unanimous decision.

+Zellhuber faced King Green on February 28, 2026 at UFC Fight Night 268.
+He lost the fight by technical knockout at the end of the second round.